jessethefish/pento/README.md

-# Pento
+# Pento Game from Programming LiveView Text

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup` (after moving all migration files in migrations/backup into migrations)
+  * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4010/game/medium`](http://localhost:4010/game/medium) from your browser.